kazakhbala01/Assignment3/README.md

 # Assignment 3
 This is java project of **Almas Amanbay** from **SE-2215** that contains classes MyArrayListQueue and MyArrayListStack which are implementations of MyArrayList and MyLinkedList respectively.

+# Solution

+### I had to create

+#### 1 Create a new class named MyLinkedListStack for the MyLinkedList implementation or MyArrayListStack for the MyArrayList implementation.
+#### 2 Import the necessary classes: java.util.EmptyStackException for the stack exceptions, and MyLinkedList or MyArrayList from the previous tasks.
+#### 3 Declare an instance variable of type MyLinkedList or MyArrayList inside the class.
+#### 4 Create a constructor for the class and initialize the instance variable.
+#### 5 Implement the push method that adds an element to the top of the stack using the addFirst method for MyLinkedList or add method for MyArrayList.
+#### 6 Implement the pop method that removes and returns the top element of the stack using the removeFirst method for MyLinkedList or remove method for MyArrayList.
+#### 7 Implement the peek method that returns the top element of the stack without removing it using the getFirst method for MyLinkedList or get method for MyArrayList.
+#### 8 Implement the isEmpty method that returns true if the stack is empty or false if it is not using the isEmpty method for MyLinkedList or MyArrayList.
+#### 9 Implement the size method that returns the number of elements in the stack using the size method for MyLinkedList or MyArrayList.

 # MyArrayListStack
 ```java
 import java.util.EmptyStackException;